-The successful 2010 campaign followed a 2009 season in which she led the Cougars to the first winning record since 2006, going 27-22 with a GSAC Tournament semifinal appearance.
-Azusa Pacific took eventual NAIA national champion Cal Baptist to10 innings in a narrow 3-2 season ending defeat.
+In 2010, which was her third year as head coach, Webber led a young Cougar roster that featured 10 freshmen to a second consecutive 27-22 record.
+The successful campaign followed a 2009 season in which she led the program to its first winning record since 2006, going 27-22 with a GSAC Tournament semifinal appearance.

-In her first season at Azusa Pacific, Webber took a 2008 squad that had lost its entire outfield and middle infield from the season before, and fashioned a 21-26 team that tied for third in the GSAC.
-Her Cougars missed the postseason by just 1 game in the standings.
+In her first season at Azusa Pacific in 2008, Webber rebuilt a squad that lost its entire outfield and middle infield from the season before, and she fashioned a 21-26 team that tied for third in the GSAC, missing the conference tournament by just one game in the final GSAC standings.

 Prior to her tenure at Santa Rosa, Webber spent a season as an assistant coach at Butte Community College in Oroville, Calif., and another season as an assistant at Chico (Calif.)
 Union High School.

 Webber has always viewed the game of softball as an outreach for a greater movement in society.
-For the past 6 summers she has coached softball with Competitive Edge International (CEI), an interdenominational Christian sports ministry that has worked primarily in the 10/40 window.
-In addition to her involvement with CEI, Webber spent 3 summers as a counselor for Kids Across America, an inner-city youth Christian sports camp.
+For six years, she coached softball with Competitive Edge International (CEI), an interdenominational Christian sports ministry which works primarily in the 10/40 window.
+In addition to her involvement with CEI, Webber spent three summers as a counselor for Kids Across America, an inner-city youth Christian sports camp.

-A native of Sonora, Calif., Webber was a 4-year letterman at NCAA Division II Chico State University.
-As the Wildcats' shortstop, she started all 201 games she played during her 4-year career, batting .262 in with 2 home runs.
+A native of Sonora, Calif., Webber was a four-year letterman at NCAA Division II Chico State University.
+As the Wildcats' shortstop, she started all 201 games she played during her four-year career, batting .262 with two home runs.
 As a 2000 senior, she led the team with 11 doubles.
 She still ranks among Chico State's all-time top ten in hits (168), doubles (28), RBIs (67), walks (51) and stolen bases (20).

-Webber was a 2-sport standout at Sonora High School, earning 4 varsity letters each in softball and basketball, before graduating in 1995.
+Webber was a two-sport standout at Sonora High School, earning four varsity letters each in softball and basketball, before graduating in 1995.